John Bolton and Mike Pompeo have gotten a lot of things wrong about Venezuela

 Secretary of State Mike Pompeo and national security adviser John Bolton are among Guaidó’s most outspoken international backers, but their depiction of fractures in Maduro’s inner circle and among the military have consistently been contradicted by what has unfolded in Caracas.
 Despite four months of relentless American pressure, Maduro, not Guaidó, occupies the Miraflores Palace, while ongoing clashes between protesters and Maduro’s allies have left four people dead and hundreds injured.
 Millions of Venezuelans are starving amid a severe economic crisis that was amplified in January by new US sanctions on the state-owned energy giant.
 The move did not precipitate Maduro’s swift ouster, as many high-ranking military leaders have remained loyal to him.

-“If someone tells you the military no longer wants Maduro, that’s really hard to maintain,” Andrei Serbin Pont, a Venezuela expert at an Argentinian research group, tells Mother Jones.
+“If someone tells you the military no longer wants Maduro, that’s really hard to maintain,” Andrei Serbin Pont, a Venezuela expert at an Argentine research group, tells Mother Jones.
 “The post-Maduro scenario doesn’t look good for them.
 They’ll be persecuted for human rights abuses.”

-But while this crisis has continued, the responses from Pompeo and Bolton have ranged from bold to contradictory.
-Here’s a rundown of Washington’s reactions over the past week to a crisis that has already created a humanitarian crisis in Venezuela and sent millions of refugees across its borders.
+But while this emergency has continued, the responses from Pompeo and Bolton have ranged from bold to contradictory.
+Here’s a rundown of Washington’s reactions over the past week to the political calamity that has already created a humanitarian crisis in Venezuela and sent millions of refugees across its borders.

 Bolton says three of Maduro’s allies abandoned him.
 They didn’t.